CCI-Tools/cate/.github/issue_template.md

      but is rather meant as a place for discussion on how to solve a particular problem.
 4. The following template should be used for reporting bugs, inconsistencies, and feature requests.
-   Note that you can use hashtag followed by issue number to refer to other issues (e.g. #234) and use the add character followed by a GitHub user name (e.g. #forman) to refer to other users.
+   Note that you can use hashtag followed by issue number to refer to other issues (e.g. #234) and use the add character followed by a GitHub user name (e.g. @forman) to refer to other users.

 ### Expected behavior